thalhamerb/remote-scheduler/README.md

 Create a new Spring Boot client service to use this new schedule.
 Add the remote-scheduler-client dependency.
 Define application.yml with application name and amqp properties similar to above.
-In the main class add the @EnableRemoteScheduled tag and create an annotated method to run when the message for that job is consumed.
+In the main class add @EnableRemoteScheduled to class, define the RemoteScheduledConfigurer, and create a method with the @RemoteScheduled annotation to run when a message for that job is consumed.

 ```
 pom.xml...